RoboJackets/robocup-pcb/boards/ballspeed-v1.0/README.md

 # BallSpeed Board
+Off robot board

+## Objective
+To be able to measure the velocity and deceleration of the robot's kick.

 ## Supplies power to IR phototransistors.
 Raspberry PI calculates the speed.
 Raspberry PI only takes in digital values, so an ADC is needed to convert the  input analog signals into digital, and send on to Raspberry PI.